exoplatform/jcr/readme.txt

 - Lot of WebDAV server bugfixes
 - HTTP (RESTful) Backup agent with concole client
 - HTTP (RESTful) Repository management service
+- Support of Java6 and Java5 runtime and development environment

 eXoJCR 1.12.0 tested in on the many databases:
   MySQL 5.1 MYSQL Connector/J 5.1.8